 Remember that quirky early 1990’s tv show, Twin Peaks, directed by David Lynch?
-One of my all time favorite shows, it is now considered a cult classic.
+One of my all-time favorite shows, it is now considered a cult classic.
+Do you know where Twin Peaks was filmed?
 Set and filmed in Washington state, the scenery is almost as famous as the show itself.
 Majestic mountain peaks, dark brooding pine forests, and that beautiful waterfall in the opening credits?
 Eye chi-wow-wow!
 (Like my Gordon Cole reference?)
 David Lynch, Mark Frost, and Showtime brought the show back for another season in 2017, with much of the original cast, as well as a few new characters (omg, Laura Dern?!) making the show bigger, better, and quirkier than ever.
 If you are as much a fan of Twin Peaks as we are, you are going to love this Twin Peaks film locations road trip in the Seattle area, featuring old favorites like the Double R diner, that “famous” waterfall, and even Laura Palmer’s house.

 Twin Peaks Film Locations Road Trip